Bucks County Writers Workshop

 Avoid oddball fonts altogther, which are silly (hey, we know you’ve got a bunch of crazy fonts on your computer).
 Focus on content instead.
 And while we’re at it, unless yours is an illustrated story, leave out the homemade artwork if it’s to be sent to an agent or editor.

-It’s correct to use a colon before a quotation, as well as a list, an explanation, or a main clause—particularly in scholarly writing, but almost never in fiction.
+It’s correct to use a colon before a quotation, as well as a list, an explanation, or a main clause—particularly in scholarly writing, but never in fiction.
 Obviously, quotations and dialogue both require quotation marks—but quotations and dialogue are not the same.
 For example, in a scholarly work you might write:

 Grant, in his memoirs, wrote: “War is hell.”